lautomator/four-rooms/readme.md

 About
 -----
-Use the arrow keys to visit the four rooms adjacent to your computer screen.
+Use the arrow keys to move and use the spacebar to drop an item.

 Setup
 -----